 Page 23 states, “it should be emphasized that the presence of 1 Cor 14:34–35 in 46, 123, and Sinaiticus, even if (contrary to fact) absent from Vaticanus and all subsequent manuscripts, would be deemed by most scholars sufficient to establish 1 Cor 14:34–35 as almost certainly belonging to the original composition.”
 In this statement, “34–35 in 46, 123” is misleading.
 Only parts of three words of 14:33 and none of 34 are readable in 123, and 14:34 is largely unreadable in 46, though the end of 34 and 35 are complete.25

 Throughout Vaticanus the general symbol marking the location of any kind of textual variant is a distigme (two dots) in the margin.
 It occurs about 765 times in the Vaticanus NT.
-Seventeen distigme lines also have the standard Greek obelos (bar, horizontal line) symbol for spurious text to specify that these textual variants add non-original text.
-The obelos has “a rather unequivocal meaning,” so the reader knows that an obelized “line is considered spurious, and this is an unambiguous piece of information.”26 Sixteen distigme-obelos lines have a gap in the text that only the original scribe could leave.
-Each occurs at the exact location textual variants begin that together add four or more non-original words.27 The distigme-obelos at the interface of 1 Cor 14:33 and 34 is followed by a gap after the period at the end of v.
+Sixteen distigme lines also have the standard Greek obelos (bar, horizontal line) symbol for spurious text to specify that these textual variants add non-original text.
+The obelos has “a rather unequivocal meaning,” so the reader knows that an obelized “line is considered spurious, and this is an unambiguous piece of information.”26 Fifteen distigme-obelos lines have a gap in the text that only the original scribe could leave.
+Each occurs precisely where four-or-more-word additions interrupt the original text.27 The distigme-obelos at the interface of 1 Cor 14:33 and 34 is followed by a gap after the period at the end of v.
 33 (see Figure 1).
 The only multi-word addition with manuscript evidence here is vv.
 34–35.

 Pages 23–24 include many statements that expose misunderstanding both of what symbol occurs here in Vaticanus and what it means.